-You can leave your Vespa in the garage, because this festive box centered on a celebrated Italian export is coming straight to you!
+You can leave your Vespa in the garage, because this festive box featuring a celebrated Italian export is coming straight to you!
 Sign up today and join us for a toast to the noble Negroni.

 The Shaker & Spoon Team